Toroidal grid minors and stretch in embedded graphs: Drawing embedded graphs into the plane

 \begin{proof}[{\bf Proof of Theorem~\ref{thm:upper-cr}}] As outlined in the sketch above, we proceed in $g$ steps.
 At the $i$-th step, for $i=1,2,\ldots,g$, we take the embedded graph $G_{i-1}$ and cut the surface open along $\gamma_i$, thus severing the edges in the set $F_i:=E(G_{i-1})\setminus E(G_i)=E(\gamma_i)$.
 This decreases the genus by one, and creates two holes, which we repair by pasting a closed disc on each hole.
 Thus we get the graph $G_i$ embedded in a compact surface with no holes.

-\begin{claim} Let $i=1,\ldots,g$, and let $f$ be an edge in $F_i$.
-Then, $f$ can be drawn into the plane graph $G_g$ with at most $\sum_{j=i}^g\ell_j$ crossings. \end{claim}
+\begin{claim} Let $i\in\{1,\ldots,g\}$, and let $f$ be an edge in $F_i$.
+Then $f$ can be drawn into the plane graph $G_g$ with at most $\sum_{j=i}^g\ell_j$ crossings. \end{claim}

-\begin{proof} Let $i\in\{1,\ldots,g\}$ be fixed.
+\begin{proof}\useInnerQed Let $i\in\{1,\ldots,g\}$ be fixed.
 In the graph $G_i$, we let $a,b$ denote the two new faces created by cutting $G_{i-1}$ along $\gamma_i$ (thus each of these faces contains one of the pasted closed discs).
-Let $f$ be an edge in $F_i$, with endpoints $f_a$ (incident with $a$ in $G_i$) and $f_b$ (incident with $b$ in $G_i$).
+Let $f$ be an edge in $F_i$, with end vertices $f_a$ (incident with face $a$ in $G_i$) and $f_b$ (incident with face $b$ in $G_i$).